mozilla/cbindgen/README.md

 ## Future work

-1. More customizable formatting and custom configs
+1. Add a validation step to catch common issues
-2. Extensible system for specifying in source directives
+2. Better support for types with fully specified names
-3. Better support for types with fully specified names
+3. Better support for finding dependencies managed by Cargo
-4. Add a validation step
+4. Support for generating a FFI interface for a Struct+Impl
 5. ...